Southampton-RSG-Training/industry-skills-agile-training/episodes/15-working-with-clients.md

 -   **Ambiguity**: Any areas that are still unclear and/or any open questions.
 -   **Actions**: Who is doing what and by when.
 Include actions on the software development team and on the client.

-It's helpful to take notes in a shared document (e.g. google doc) that everyone can access.
+It's helpful to take notes in a shared document (e.g., google doc) that everyone can access.
 This way, if any updates are made, everyone can see them straight away.

 Send a summary email containing the meeting notes within 24 hours of the meeting to confirm that everyone is on the same page.

-It can be helpful to use consistent formating across meetings for clarity (e.g. bullet points or a table).
+It can be helpful to use consistent formating across meetings for clarity (e.g., bullet points or a table).